thephpleague/url/4.0/components/host.md

 ### Array representation

 A host can be splitted into its different labels.
-The class provides an array representation of a the host labels using the `Host::toArray` method.
+The class provides an array representation of a the host labels using the `Host::toArray` method. **This representation is a hierarchical representation of the Hostname.**

 <p class="message-warning">Once in array representation you can not distinguish a partially from a fully qualified domain name.</p>